Cutter-H/NavMeshRuntimeRender/README.md

 # NavMesh Runtime Render
 Actor for rendering the NavMesh during runtime.
-The mesh can be rebuilt during runtime, but will have a significant performance impact during creation.
+The mesh CANNOT be rebuilt during runtime.

 Note: This actor does not use collision, but saving the mesh allows for Collision to be added (Complex as Simple is used by default)